-OGC’s Accreditation & Discipline program remains committed to supporting our Nation’s Veterans and the practitioners that represent them on their VA benefits claims.
-Our staff is currently working remotely and is continuing as many program functions as possible during this unprecedented time.
-We ask for your patience and that, to the extent feasible, any submissions to our office be made via email (firstname.lastname@example.org) or fax ((202) 495-5457) rather than through U.S. Postal mail.
+As our staff is still working remotely, we continue to ask for your patience and that, to the extent feasible, any submissions to our office still be made via email (email@example.com) or fax (202-495-5457) rather than through U.S. Postal mail.

 Attorneys, Agents, and VSO Representatives

 | Accreditation and Recognition Search | Recognition of Organizations | Accreditation FAQs |

 - Applying for Accreditation as an Attorney or Agent